 I love the pico de gallo you get at some restaurants.
 But now you’ve got no need to dine out when you can make this at home!

-This is such a great way to take those fresh veggies and turn them into something that you can use to serve with tacos, chips……or just as a topping for your favorite grilled chicken or other meats.
+A simple way to use your veggies it to turn them into pico de gallo!
+Serve it up with tacos, chips……or just as a topping for your favorite grilled chicken or other meats.

 A few things will make the difference between blah and amazing: